amr-yasser226/Data-Mining-and-Information-Retrieval/Revision/Lecture 07.md

 <details>
 <summary>Answer</summary>
-B. The bigram model conditions each word on the immediately preceding word.
+B. The bigram model conditions each word on its immediately preceding word.
 </details>

 ---